5 awesome books that I recommend

 4. Bloodline

-I still have the picture of Anna Roffe wearing a red gown in my head because the description is so captivating.
+I can still vividly picture Anna Roffe in a red gown because the description is so enthralling.

 5. The Monk Who sold his Ferrari

-I finished reading this book recently.
-I would recommend this book because I love reading it for different reason.
-At first I seriously thought this was supposed a novel with a much unexpected story because people were talking about.
-But, the book turned out to be different then what I had expected.
-This book definitely made me reflect back on many things and how I looked my life.
+I recently finished reading this book and would recommend it because I enjoyed it for various reasons.
+Initially, I thought it was supposed to be a novel with an unexpected story, based on what people were saying.
+However, the book turned out to be different from what I had anticipated.
+It made me reflect on many things and reconsider how I view my life.

-The book is about a man named Julian who once used to be a lawyer and now has turned into a monk.
-Julian is a lawyer turned monk who realizes how he has been ignoring the real happiness is real life.
-As Julian is a changed man now, he is also trying to give John (Colleague and a friend) a sense of awareness as to how we have been living in this materialistic world.
-The major take away from this book is that “By elevating the lives of others, your life reaches to the highest dimensions”.
-Lastly the most important thing that I want to quote from the book is “Shredding the Shackles of self”.
-It means that you should free yourself from something that is preventing you from doing what you wanted.
+The book centers around a man named Julian, who was once a lawyer and has now become a monk.
+Julian, having transformed his life, realizes he has been neglecting true happiness.
+As a changed man, he also seeks to make his colleague and friend, John, aware of how we live in a materialistic world.
+The key takeaway from this book is that “By elevating the lives of others, your life reaches the highest dimensions.”
+One of the most important quotes from the book is “Shredding the Shackles of self,” meaning you should free yourself from anything that prevents you from pursuing your desires.

-Well, Ferrari here is just a metaphor and you can interpret in anyway you like.
-This is a good read and I definitely urge you to read it.
+In this context, the Ferrari is merely a metaphor and can be interpreted in any way you like.
+This is a great read, and I strongly encourage you to read it.

 Comments